United Kingdom

 • From 1 April 2024, the scope of Tonnage Tax was extended to include elections into the regime by companies that manage qualifying ships, and the capital allowance limit for persons who lease ships to companies within Tonnage Tax was increased.

-• The R&D-intensive regime was introduced for qualifying expenditure incurred on or after 1 April 2023, requiring 40% of total group expenditure to be on qualifying R&D to enable a loss-making company to benefit from the regime.
-This 40% threshold is reduced to 30% for accounting periods commencing on or after 1 April 2024.
+• An Enhanced R&D Intensive Support (ERIS) regime was introduced for accounting periods commencing on or after 1 April 2024, requiring 30% of total group expenditure to be on qualifying R&D to enable a loss-making company to benefit from the regime.

 • A new merged R&D scheme was enacted in Finance Act 2024.
 The merged scheme applies to accounting periods commencing on or after 1 April 2024.
 This includes new rules regarding subcontracting and the eligibility of overseas costs.